 5.5 Public Education

 Public education relative to recycling in the region is handled primarily through either volunteer organizations or the litter control departments of each County.
-The litter control departments try to visit public schools at least once a year and to have a presence at the County Fair.
-The Russell County Environmental Council works diligently to promote such programs as recycling, litter control, beautification and water quality.
-Dickenson County hosts a county-wide clean up program each spring.
+The litter control departments try to visit public schools at least once a year and to have a representative on the Keep Southwest Virginia Beautiful-works diligently to promote such programs as recycling, litter control, beautification and water quality.
+Buchanan and Dickenson County hosts a county-wide clean up program each spring.
 Adopt a Highway, Adopt a Stream and Adopt a School programs are active in the region.
 Appendix 6 contains information on public education in the region.

 5.6 Public/Private Partnership

 The region seeks to support all activities relative to reuse, reduction and recycling.
-Russell County’s recycling program is privatized with Southwest Disposal, Inc. The Authority holds private contracts with the waste haulers and the private landfill.
+Russell County’s recycling program is privatized with local company-Tri County Recycling, LLC.
+The Authority holds private contracts with the waste haulers and the private landfill.
 Each County handles their own contracts for scrap metal recycling.

 6.0 BUDGET